Esri/public-transit-tools/generate-GTFS-shapes/UsersGuide.md

 * **The tool takes forever to run**: This tool does take a long time to run for large GTFS datasets, and both Step 1 and Step 2 should give you regular progress updates.
 If everything is running correctly, the following conditions will cause the tool to take longer to run:
   - Very large transit datasets with a large number of shapes will take longer to process.
   - The tool will run slower if you are writing to and from a network drive.
 * **I got a warning message saying "Warning!
 For some Shapes, the order of the measured shape_dist_traveled for vertices along the shape does not match the correct sequence of the vertices.
 This likely indicates a problem with the geometry of your shapes.
 Your new shapes.txt file will be generated, and the shapes may look correct, but the shape_dist_traveled value may be incorrect.
 Please review and fix your shape geometry, then run this tool again.
 See the user's guide for more information."**: This warning occurs during shapes.txt generation and usually means that part of your shape doubles back on itself.
 The tool tries to find the distance along the line that each shape vertex occurs in order to add this value to the shape_dist_traveled field in shapes.txt.
 However, if the shape line doubles back on itself, the vertex might actually land at more than one point along the line.
 The tool simply finds the first location along the line and ignores the rest, which means that sometimes the correct order of the shape vertices will not match the order in the shape_dist_traveled field.
 Examine the shapes in question and look for places where the buses erroneously made U-turns or turned into side roads.
-More information about this problem can be found in the "Common Shape problems and how to fix them" section of this document.
+More information about this problem can be found in the [*Common Shape problems and how to fix them* section](#ShapeProblems) of this document.
 * **I got a warning message saying "Warning!
 For some Shapes, the order of the measured shape_dist_traveled for stops along the shape does not match the correct sequence of the stops.
 This likely indicates a problem with the geometry of your shapes.
 The shape_dist_traveled field will be added to your stop_times.txt file and populated, but the values may be incorrect.
 Please review and fix your shape geometry, then run this tool again.
 See the user's guide for more information."**:  Similar to the problem above, if the shapes double back on themselves, a transit stop might be equidistant to more than one point on the shape, and the correct sequence of stops might not match the order of your shape_dist_traveled values.
 This could indicate an underlying geometry problems in your shapes.
 It could also occur when a transit shape legitimately traverses the same road in both directions.
 * **I got a warning message saying "Warning!
 Some shapes had no geometry or 0 length.
 These shapes were written to shapes.txt, but all shape_dist_traveled values for the shape will have a value of 0.0."**: This occurs if one of the shapes in your Shapes feature class has 0 length or no geometry.
 This could occur if the transit line has only two stops, both of which are in the same location.
 This is probably an error in the GTFS data.